 When talking clean and efficient, many people mistakenly think electricity.
 But how is that electricity generated?
-When considering all the energy waste in electric generation (the full-fuel cycle), the Energy Solutions Center states that only 27 percent ultimately makes it to the end user.
-The overall efficiency of natural gas is 90 percent!
+When considering all the energy waste in electric generation (the full-fuel cycle), the Gas Technology Institute states that only 32 percent ultimately makes it to the end user.
+The overall efficiency of natural gas is 92 percent!
 The highly esteemed National Academies (of Science, of Engineering, Institute of Medicine and the National Research Council) recommended that the Department of Energy (DOE) should consider changing its measurement of appliance energy efficiency to one based on the full-fuel cycle.
 This more accurate measurement would provide consumers with more complete information on energy use and environmental impacts.
 For this reason, the EPA uses source energy in calculating the ENERGY STAR performance rating for buildings, designed to improve building efficiency and reduce carbon emissions nationally.

 Natural Gas – Your Most Energy Efficient Choice:

 In the coming years, America faces significant energy challenges.
-Although there are renewable forms of energy on the horizon that show promise, according to the EIA, solar and wind-generated renewable power made up less than four percent of our nation's energy supply in 2012.
-Total renewables including hydropower brings the the amount of renewable power to 12 percent.
+Although there are renewable forms of energy on the horizon that show promise, according to the EIA, solar and wind-generated renewable power made up approximately 5 percent of our nation's energy supply in 2014.
+Total renewables including hydropower brings the amount of renewable power to 13 percent.
 Until other alternatives can be produced abundantly and cost-effectively, natural gas, first used commercially in 1821 in western New York, will continue to be the miracle fuel of the future that is available today.

 *The links set forth below are provided pursuant to National Fuel's web site Terms and Conditions, which provide in part that National Fuel is not responsible for the content, products, services, policies or opinions expressed or referenced in third party web sites, and that National Fuel is not liable, directly or indirectly, for any damage whatsoever caused by or in connection with the use of or reliance on any content, products, or services available on such web sites.
 You can access National Fuel's full Terms and Conditions by clicking here.